 With this in mind, as the Covid-19 situation continues to evolve, it would be advisable for employers to carry out a risk assessment for all pregnant women, to identify the risks and consider what measures can be put in place to protect them.

-4. How should employers accommodate employees who cannot come to work due to childcare issues?
-(Last updated 22/09/2020)
+4. How should employers accommodate employees who cannot work as usual due to childcare issues?
+(Last updated 14/01/2021)

-In view of all of this, employers may now need to give further consideration – in relation to employees with young children/children of school age – to: whether home working would be suitable (bearing in mind the Government announcement on 22 September that workers who can work from home should once again do so – on which, see question 1, above); what flexibility they can offer on hours in order for employees to work around their children’s demands on their time; what proportion of their workforce may need to take time out; and how they should respond when employees who cannot work from home find themselves unable to come to work at short notice.
+In view of this, employers may need to give further consideration – in relation to employees with young children/children of school age – to: whether home working would be suitable (bearing in mind that under the lockdown rules, everyone should work from home anyway unless they cannot reasonably do so – on which, see question 1, above); what flexibility they can offer on hours in order for employees to work around their children’s demands on their time; what proportion of their workforce may need to take time out; and how they should respond when employees find themselves unable to work/attend the workplace at short notice.
 Below we consider various options for dealing with the impact of childcare on employees’ ability to work as usual.

 Sick leave and pay